 Bank Loans & Lines of Credit

-Banks offer business loans and lines of credit to the healthiest businesses that have a proven track record of sales and operating history.
+Banks offer business loans and lines of credit (including business credit cards) to the healthiest businesses that have a proven track record of sales and operating history.
 They offer large loan amounts, long payment terms, and low interest.
 For example, $1 million over 20+ years with single digit interest.
 Their application process is long and requires a lot of paperwork, and approval rates for small and online businesses tend to be low.
 If you think you meet a bank’s minimum requirements, expect to wait several weeks or even months to get a decision and funding.